 Post-orthodontic white spot lesions and resin infiltration: the new way to treat

-Demineralization associated with fixed ortho treatment is pretty common occurrence, especially if the patient has poor oral hygiene.
+White spots due to demineralization associated with fixed orthodontic treatment is pretty common occurrence, especially if the patient has poor oral hygiene.
 The white spots lesions (WSL) are caused by the combined action of acids and plaque.
 WSL was defined as “the first sign of caries-like lesion on enamel that can be detected with the naked eye.”

-It has been found that plaque deposition is greater on resin bonded material than on enamel, and that elastomeric ligature rings allow greater growth of cariogenic microorganisms compared to stainless steel wire ligatures.
+It was found that plaque deposition is greater on resin bonded material than on enamel, and that elastomeric ligature rings allow greater growth of cariogenic microorganisms compared to stainless steel wire ligatures.

 At the beginning of a fixed orthodontic treatment, an assessment of the patient’s susceptibility to enamel demineralization may made in order to identify the risk of developing carious lesions.